alex-and-the-antelopes/Insight/README.md

 As this is only a single part of a bigger system, using it on it's own will take some tinkering.

-For your reference, here is a HLA diagram of our working system.
+Here is a HLA diagram of our working system.

 todo: add HLA